Your content & YouTube Music

 - Art tracks

 Identifying content appropriate for a music-only experience is an ongoing process.
-We're working hard to get this content into the YouTube Music app quickly so that your music fans can watch all the music videos they love.
+We're working hard to get this content into YouTube Music quickly so that your music fans can watch all the music videos that they love.

-Your fans can search for your songs, videos, and albums in the YouTube Music app.
+Your fans can search for your songs, videos and albums on YouTube Music.
 If you have a big enough presence on the web, you may even have an auto-generated topic channel where fans can learn more about you as an artist.

-YouTube Music app users who have a YouTube Red membership can also get ad-free videos, save music to enjoy offline on mobile, listen without video, and play music while using another app or with their screen off.
+YouTube Music app users who have a YouTube Music Premium membership can also get ad-free videos, download music to enjoy offline on mobile, listen without video and play music while using another app or with their screen off.

 Yes, of course.
 Nothing is changing on ad-supported YouTube and creators will continue to earn revenue through ads.
-In addition to this, YouTube Red will provide a secondary revenue stream.
+In addition to this, YouTube Music Premium will provide a secondary revenue stream.

 You'll continue to earn revenue through ads on YouTube and the free, ad-supported YouTube Music app.

-In addition, YouTube Red membership fees will provide a secondary revenue stream based on how much members watch your content.
+In addition, YouTube Music Premium membership fees will provide a secondary revenue stream based on how much members watch your content.
 As with our advertising business, the majority of the revenue will go to creators.

 Yes.
-Offline views in the YouTube Music app will be recorded and incorporated just like online views the next time a user logs back in online.
+Views on downloaded videos in YouTube Music will be recorded and incorporated just like online views the next time that a user logs in online.

 Your deal with Vevo is not impacted and Vevo will continue to provide your content for the ad-supported service.

-We've worked directly with your label so you can now earn both ad-supported revenue and YouTube Red membership-based revenue.
+We've worked directly with your label so you can now earn both ad-supported revenue and YouTube Music Premium membership-based revenue.
 Reach out to your label if you have additional questions.

-We want to make sure that fans who choose to pay for an ad-free experience with YouTube Red can watch all of your videos.
-Imagine a fan who wants to watch your videos without the interruption of ads and pays for the experience upgrade, who then finds out that some of your videos are no longer available.
+We want to make sure that fans who choose to pay for an ad-free experience with YouTube Music Premium can watch all of your videos.
+Imagine if a fan who wants to watch your videos, without the interruption of ads, pays for the experience upgrade and then finds out that some of your videos are no longer available.

-To unlock new YouTube Red and YouTube Music features, deliver a great experience for your fans, and offer you an additional revenue stream, we're asking all partners to ensure that their content is available for both free and paying users.
+In order to unlock new YouTube Music Premium and YouTube Music features, deliver a great experience for your fans and offer you an additional revenue stream, we're asking all partners to ensure that their content is available for both free and paying users.